Elusive239/Watcher/README.md

 A filesystem watcher written in [C3](https://c3-lang.org/), based off of [x-watcher](https://github.com/nikp123/x-watcher/tree/main) (created by [nikp123](https://github.com/nikp123)), a filesystem watcher written in C.

-Currently only works with full paths (limitation carryover from x-watcher).
-Support for other kinds of paths is in progress.
+~~Currently only works with full paths (limitation carryover from x-watcher).
+Support for other kinds of paths is in progress.~~

+Used a hacky solution but we have relative paths working.

 > [!WARNING]
 > This is an experimental library, with possibly unstable features.
 Use at your own risk.